nathang15/go-tinystore/README.md

 - Therefore, it has no single point of failure as there is always guaranteed to have a leader.
 -
 #### How to run:
+- docker-compose build -> docker-compose up -> docker build -t client -f Dockerfile.client . -> docker run --network tinystore_default client

+#### Note to self:
-protoc service.proto --go_out=.
+- protoc service.proto --go_out=.
-protoc --go-grpc_out=. service.proto
+- protoc --go-grpc_out=. service.proto

 ## Reference